The Art of Teaching Spiritual Discernment: A Listening Hearts Lenten Retreat

 - A set of Wikki Stix®.

 This Listening Hearts retreat can count as Alternate Mentor Training for Education for Ministry (EfM) mentors.
-Requirements for Alternate Mentor Training include having completed two Foundations Trainings (formerly Basic/In-Service), being "Formation ready," not having completed another Alternate Training within the last three trainings, and not needing to go back to Foundations after three Formations.
-Contact Elsa Bakkum, EfM Assistant Director for Training, at email@example.com for Alternate Training credit.
+Requirements for Alternate Mentor Training include having completed two Foundations Trainings, being "Formation ready," not having completed another Alternate Training within the last three trainings, and not needing to go back to Foundations after three Formations.
+Contact Elsa Bakkum, EfM Associate Director for Training, at email@example.com for Alternate Training credit.

 Barbara Cates was part of the original team of researchers behind Listening Hearts: Discerning Call in Community, and trained as a discerner in 1997.
-She is a Foreign Service officer who has served at posts all over the world.
-She serves in leadership and the Taize service at Memorial Episcopal Church in Baltimore, MD and is a deacon and choir member at Brown Memorial Presbyterian Church, also in Baltimore.
+She is a retired Foreign Service officer who has served at posts all over the world.
+She is a leader of Taizé services at Memorial Episcopal Church in Baltimore, MD and is a deacon and choir member at Brown Memorial Presbyterian Church, also in Baltimore.
 She completed Education for Ministry in the 1990s, and driven by a desire to go more deeply into the New Testament, recently repeated the second and third years of the program.